rajpurkarlab/ReXKG/README.md

 1. run `sh auto_build_kg.sh` to get kg at `result`

+2. We give an example of obtained kg files in `./src/kg_construct/result`

 ## Citation
 If you use this code for your research or project, please cite: